-Complete this line only if the corporation elected a simplified method of accounting.
-For corporations electing the simplified production method, additional section 263A costs are generally those costs, other than interest, that were not capitalized under the corporation's method of accounting immediately before the effective date of section 263A that are now required to be capitalized under section 263A.
-If the corporation elected the simplified resale method, additional section 263A costs are generally those costs incurred for the following categories: off-site storage or warehousing; purchasing; handling, processing, assembly, and repackaging; and general and administrative costs (mixed service costs).
+An entry is required on this line only for corporations that have elected a simplified method of accounting.

+For corporations that have elected the simplified production method, additional section 263A costs are generally those costs, other than interest, that were not capitalized under the corporation's method of accounting immediately prior to the effective date of section 263A that are required to be capitalized under section 263A.
+For more details, see Regulations section 1.263A-2(b).

+For corporations that have elected the simplified resale method, additional section 263A costs are generally those costs incurred for the following categories: off-site storage or warehousing; purchasing; handling, processing, assembly, and repackaging; and general and administrative costs (mixed service costs).
 For details, see Regulations section 1.263A-3(d).
 Enter on line 4 the balance of section 263A costs paid or incurred during the tax year not included on lines 2 and 3.